Skip to content

 The opposite mistake is doing nothing.
 You tell yourself you don’t want to be “pushy.”
 You convince yourself that if they want it then they will buy it.

-This is a lie.
-Prospects are busy.
+This is a lie. contacts are busy.
 They have twenty other priorities.
 If you don’t keep the project on their radar it will fall off.
 Passive waiting is not patience.
 It is cowardice.
 You are hiding from the potential “No” by not asking the question.

 The Fix: Adopt a standard cadence.
 Remove the emotion.
 Commit to a “Day 3, Day 7, Day 14” follow-up rhythm.
 If you automate the decision to follow up you remove the fear of being annoying.
 You are just executing a process.